huynguyenbao/huynguyenbao.github.io/_posts/2021-08-11-variational-methods-denoising.md

 ## Solution

-What we need to find right now is not finite number of parameters but actually **function $f$** and how we minimize energy function $E$ where $f$ is argument?
+What we need to find right now is not finite number of parameters but actually the **function $f$** and how we minimize energy function $E$ where $f$ is an argument?

 According to Euler - Lagrange equation, the optimal function $f$ must hold the necessary condition.
 The energy function can be written in the form:

 $$E(f, u) = \int_{\Omega}L(f, f_x, f_y,u) \, \text{d}x \, \text{d}y$$

-The necessary condition is:
+And the necessary condition is:

 $$\dfrac{dE}{df} = \dfrac{\partial L}{\partial f} - \dfrac{\partial}{\partial x}\left(\dfrac{\partial L}{\partial f_x}\right) - \dfrac{\partial}{\partial y}\left(\dfrac{\partial L}{\partial f_y}\right) = 0$$

 In fact, this necessary condition does not guarantee that the solution is global optimum but only local optimum.
-However, as least, with a random initialization and gradient decent method, we still can find a solution that is acceptable since there is no way.
+However, as least, with a random initialization and gradient decent method, we still can find a solution that is acceptable.

 Continue to expand the above equation to get: